-14.2 Implementation details
+13.2.
+Implementation details

-The computer code implementing stochastic parametrisations can be found in the STO directory.
-It involves three modules :
+The code implementing stochastic parametrisation is located in the src/OCE/STO directory.
+It contains three modules :

-stopar.F90: define the Stochastic parameters and their time evolution.

-storng.F90: a random number generator based on (and includes) the 64-bit KISS (Keep It Simple Stupid) random number generator distributed by George Marsaglia (see here)

-stopts.F90: stochastic parametrisation associated with the non-linearity of the equation of seawater, implementing Eq 14.2 and specific piece of code in the equation of state implementing Eq 14.1.
+stopar.F90: define the Stochastic parameters and their time evolution storng.F90: random number generator based on and including the 64-bit KISS (Keep It Simple Stupid) random number generator distributed by George Marsaglia stopts.F90: stochastic parametrisation associated with the non-linearity of the equation of seawater, implementing equation 13.2 so as specifics in the equation of state implementing equation 13.1.

-The stopar.F90 module has 3 public routines to be called by the model (in our case, NEMO):
+The stopar.F90 module includes three public routines called in the model:

-The first routine (sto_par) is a direct implementation of Eq.
-(14.3), applied at each model grid point (in 2D or 3D), and called at each model time step (k) to update every autoregressive process $(i=1,\ldots,m)$.
+(sto_par) is a direct implementation of equation 13.3, applied at each model grid point (in 2D or 3D), and called at each model time step (k) to update every autoregressive process $(i=1,\ldots,m)$.
 This routine also includes a filtering operator, applied to $w^{(i)}$, to introduce a spatial correlation between the stochastic processes.

-The second routine (sto_par_init) is an initialization routine mainly dedicated to the computation of parameters $a^{(i)}, b^{(i)}, c^{(i)}$ for each autoregressive process, as a function of the statistical properties required by the model user (mean, standard deviation, time correlation, order of the process,...).
+(sto_par_init) is the initialization routine computing the values $a^{(i)}, b^{(i)}, c^{(i)}$ for each autoregressive process, as a function of the statistical properties required by the model user (mean, standard deviation, time correlation, order of the process,...).
+This routine also includes the initialization (seeding) of the random number generator.